STUDENT CONSUMER INFORMATION

 Kellogg Community College has established an effective financial aid program of scholarships and grants, campus employment and loans.
 Students are encouraged to complete the Free Applications for Federal Student Aid (FAFSA) used by the Financial Aid Office to determine eligibility for most aid sources.
 Through our programs, the College attempts to make education financially possible for all eligible and qualified applicants.

 View our Kellogg Community College Financial Aid Reference guide for a comprehensive look at Kellogg Community College’s Financial Aid.

 The College Navigator site from the National Center for Education Statistics displays various statistics for college sites.
 Kellogg Community College’s statistics can be found on the site.

 The State of Michigan’s Pure Michigan Talent Connect helps you find the career education programs that are available in your area and helps you choose the best one.

 Equity in Athletics Disclosure Act

 The Equity in Athletics Disclosure Act requires that an annual report be submitted to the Department of Education on athletic participation, staffing, and revenues and expenses, by men’s and women’s teams at KCC to be used in reporting to the Congress on gender equity in intercollegiate athletics.

 KCC Security Report

 Kellogg Community College is committed to the safety and welfare of all students, faculty, staff and visitors, and is dedicated to providing a safe and secure environment at all its campus locations.
 View KCC’s latest Annual Security Report.

 Voluntary Framework of Accountability

 Kellogg Community College supports the Voluntary Framework of Accountability, the first comprehensive national accountability system created by community colleges for community colleges.
-KCC will begin to report valuable consumer information to the VFA accountability system in the spring of 2015.
+KCC began to report valuable consumer information to the VFA accountability system in the spring of 2015.
 You can view the latest outcomes report at VFA Public Outcomes Report.

 1098-T Tax Form

 Questions and answers about the federal 1098-T tuition statement, which all students receive annually for tax purposes, view our 1098-T FAQs document.